2019 Inductees

 Keith Magnuson

-Keith Magnuson (Saskatoon) first came onto the hockey scene in Saskatchewan playing for the Saskatoon Blades in the 1964-65 season.
+Keith Magnuson first came onto the hockey scene in Saskatchewan playing for the Saskatoon Blades in the 1964-65 season.
 Following just one season, Magnuson moved to the United States, playing for the National Collegiate Athletic Association’s (NCAA) University of Denver Pioneers.
 In Denver, he would lead the Pioneers to two NCAA championships in 1968 and 1969.
-During this time, Keith would be chosen as a Western Collegiate Hockey Association First Team All-Star in 1966 and…
+During this time, Keith would be chosen as a Western Collegiate Hockey Association First Team All-Star in 1966 and would receive…

 Read more